BrunoffNo13/TestFlatDoc/body.md

 Required Parameters:

-- Reference – this is external unique reference for the client.
+>- Reference – this is external unique reference for the client.
 Typically, the 3rd party&#39;s identification ID.
-- Shallow flag, when shallow is set to True this will return only contact data for the client file.
+>- Shallow flag, when shallow is set to True this will return only contact data for the client file.
 When set to False – this will return client contact data as well as the structure within the client file (Tabs, Rows and boxes)

 Curl Example:

-curl --location --request GET &#39;https://apihotfix.papercloudelite.co.uk/api/v2/client/ref/JON123?shallow=true&#39; \
+>-curl --location --request GET &#39;https://apihotfix.papercloudelite.co.uk/api/v2/client/ref/JON123?shallow=true&#39;

 --header &#39;Accept: application/json&#39; \